-I was raised by artists in 1970s New York City bohemia.
-My mother attended Pratt Art Institute in Brooklyn until my father moved us upstate to avoid the Vietnam draft.
-When my parents divorced, my father moved back out to California and my mother moved me back to Manhattan.
+When my parents divorced, my father moved back out to California and my mother moved me into Manhattan.
 While my father drove a convertible, got stoned, and went to open air concerts, my mother delved deeper into fashion, painting, and a cosmopolitan cult called The Work.
 I was flown regularly back and forth between the grit of The City and the shine of Southern Cali, between the earnest searching intellectualism of the East Coast and the sunny disposition of the West, between a maternal preoccupation with self-improvement and a paternal conviction that everything turns out right in the end.
-My mother would rise at 4am to meditate and was giving all her money to other people’s causes while my father did cocaine and advised other people on how to invest what they already had.
+My mother would rise at 4am to meditate and was giving all her money to other people’s causes while my father inhaled cocaine and advised other people on how to invest what they had.

-I was a bicoastal urban kid of divorce with parents who were ethically opposed to adulthood as it had been defined by their own parents.
-Turning thirty was a cultural crisis for them.
+I was a bicoastal urban kid of divorce with parents who were ethically opposed to adulthood as it had been defined for them.
+Turning thirty was a crisis for them.
 Now that I am grown and in regular dialog with many of my own former selves, I understand how hard it is to identify a clear boundary line for adulthood.
 I carry all those selves with me.
-One of the most pressing is the ten year old girl who stayed up late on November 4, 1980, to witness Jimmy Carter lose the election.
-I watched the suits devour a man who could have hosted children’s television.
-I watched childhood lose.
-Carter lost the popular vote by ten percentage points, but I knew the grown-ups had gotten it wrong.
-The trauma left an imprint.
+One of the most pressing is the ten year old girl who stayed up late November 4, 1980 to watch Jimmy Carter lose the election.
+The suits won.
+Childhood lost.
+The grown-ups got it wrong.